Taxation of Private Person’s Crypto Earnings in Estonia

 VAT is not charged when exchanging virtual currency for traditional payment methods.
 A person who deals with cryptocurrency will not need a VAT number since he will not need to register one.

-Accounting services for crypto companies are provided by Wisor Group OÜ.
+Accounting services for crypto companies are provided by LKS Consult OÜ.